 Here’s my lowdown on each lodge.
-If you’re on the fence about where to do your grizzly tour, this should help you choose which one will work for you.
+If you’re on the fence about where to do your grizzly tour when you're visiting Canada, this should help you choose which one will work for you.
 Luxury travellers will love Sonora Resort, while Knight Inlet offers a more rustic wilderness retreat.

 A member of Relais & Chateaux, Sonora Resort is the ultimate example of wilderness luxury.
 Situated amongst the Discovery Islands, which are only accessible by air or boat, it’s beautifully isolated and the setting is out of this world.
 You can reach the resort by helicopter or seaplane from Vancouver, by water taxi from Campbell River or by seaplane from Seattle.